Encrypt your sensitive file and folder in macOS easily – quick steps to be encrypted

 Conclusion

-Encrypting your files on Mac is a crucial step to attaining privacy and security.
+Encrypting your files on a Mac is a crucial step to attaining privacy and security.
 With hackers and data snoopers prowling to harm your data, it is best to maintain the utmost privacy and secrecy that you can achieve.